SHARATHKM2004/new--repo/MENTOR_HANDOFF.md

 7. Open the deployed site and show the same content there.
 8. Open the health route and show that live CMS connectivity is working.

-### Suggested talking points

-Use this exact explanation:

-"The frontend layout is developer-owned in code, while page content is editor-owned in Optimizely.
-The application normalizes CMS data into internal typed models, renders those through shared React components, supports unpublished preview through admin Graph credentials, and updates the deployed site through revalidation after publish."

-## 15. Mentor-ready 2 minute explanation

-This project started as a practice build for a corporate website workflow.
-The goal was to prove that developers can control UI locally in VS Code while editors control page content in Optimizely CMS.
-The app was built in Next.js with a typed CMS abstraction, localized routing, reusable page and block rendering, preview mode, webhook-based revalidation, and deployment to Vercel.
-Localhost and production now both read live Optimizely content.
-The remaining work is mainly content completion and removing the last fallback surfaces where mock content is still used when live CMS items do not exist yet.

-## 16. Completion status

-### Estimated completion percentages

-- Local frontend editing workflow: 100%
-- Localhost CMS-backed rendering: 95%
-- Production CMS-backed rendering: 95%
-- Draft preview implementation: 85%
-- Publish and revalidation infrastructure: 90%
-- Full live replacement of mock content: 60%
-- Real authored CMS content population: 40%
-- Overall project completion: 85%

 ## 17. What is fully completed